“Two roads diverged in a wood, and I—I took the one less traveled by, And that has made all the difference.”

 “Our goal is to convert enough farmland to organic to literally change the paradigm of our healthcare system by offering organic food as a matter of fact rather than a choice.”

 Iroquois Valley began operations in Iroquois County, Illinois providing secure land access to organic farmers according to triple bottom line principles.
 The Company is committed to scaling organic agriculture in the US by getting more organic farmers on the land, funded by socially responsible investors.
-Iroquois Valley has built a portfolio of nearly 100 farmland investments, impacting over 17,000 acres across 15 states.
+Iroquois Valley has built a portfolio of more than 100 farmland investments, impacting over 30,000 acres across 16 states.

 “We built our business to support the businesses of our farmers.”